 Built as a dormitory at the same time as Owen Hall, Tucker Hall was named for Irvin Burchard Tucker, who had been a member of the Board of Trustees and president of the General Alumni Association.

 Vetville opened as another location to house married veterans attending NC State after World War II.
 Later, Korean War veterans lived there.
-At the end of the 1950s Bragaw dormitory was built on the site.
+At the end of the 1950s, Bragaw dormitory was built on the site.

 The Vetville Grocery Store was located in the basement of Vetville YMCA, offering a complete line of groceries at reasonable prices.

-The Raleigh city building inspector condemns Thompson Gymnasium just hours before a MenÂ’s Basketball game against Duke.
-Only a few reporters and college officials are allowed to attend the next home game, against High Point College.
-From then until the completion of Reynolds Coliseum in 1949, home games are played in RaleighÂ’s Memorial Auditorium.
+The Raleigh City Building Inspector condemned Thompson Gymnasium hours before a men's basketball game against Duke.
+Only a few reporters and college officials were allowed to attend the next home game against High Point College.
+From then until the completion of Reynolds Coliseum in 1949, home games were played in Raleigh's Memorial Auditorium.

-The existing Diesel Building became part of Broughton Hall.
+The Diesel Building became part of Broughton Hall.
 It was named for Joseph Melville Broughton, a former North Carolina governor and senator.

-Kilgore Hall was named for Benjamin Wesley Kilgore, formerly the director of the Agricultural Experiment Station (1901-1907), the Extension Service (1914-1925), and dean of agriculture (1923-1925).
+Kilgore Hall was named for Benjamin Wesley Kilgore, formerly the director of the Agricultural Experiment Station (1901-1907), the Extension Service (1914-1925), and Dean of Agriculture (1923-1925).

 In 1953, NC State College hosted a dairy farm conference on campus.
 Chancellor Bostian declared that African American dairy farmers attending the conference could only eat in the west wing of the dining hall.
 Bostian's announcement was in keeping with the College's policy, which declared African Americans attending on campus meetings would have meals in the dining hall but only when a separate room was available.
 Leazar Hall served as the campus-dining hall until 1971.